 Some of the disadvantages of the new system include:

-- Taxpayers may not be inclined to save or invest extensively in ELSS, PPF, etc. as there is no tax relief attached
+- Taxpayers may not be inclined to save or invest extensively in ELSS, PPF, etc., as there is no tax relief attached

-Comparison Between Old Tax Regime and New Tax Regime
+Difference Between Old Tax Regime and New Tax Regime

 The new regime allows a standard deduction of Rs.50,000 for all salaried persons and a deduction for family pension which may be Rs.15,000 or 1/3rd of the pension.
 At the same time, those who stand to claim a higher amount of exemptions must continue with the old regime.